Mike Bloomfield: Work with Al Kooper

 Bloomfield also made an impact through his work with Al Kooper, who had played with Bloomfield on Dylan's "Like a Rolling Stone".
-Kooper had become an A&R man for Columbia Records, and Bloomfield and Kooper had played piano on Moby Grape's 1968 Grape Jam, an instrumental album that had been packaged with the group's Wow collection.
+Kooper had become an A&R man for Columbia Records, and Bloomfield and Kooper had played piano [probably just Kooper on piano] on Moby Grape's 1968 Grape Jam, an instrumental album that had been packaged with the group's Wow collection.

 "Why not do an entire jam album together?"
 Kooper remembered in 1998, writing the booklet notes for the Bloomfield anthology Don't Say That I Ain't Your Man: Essential Blues, 1964–1969.
 "At the time, most jazz albums were made using this modus operandi: pick a leader or two co-leaders, hire appropriate sidemen, pick some tunes, make some up and record an entire album on the fly in one or two days.
 Why not try and legitimize rock by adhering to these standards?
 In addition, as a fan, I was dissatisfied with Bloomfield's recorded studio output up until then.
 It seemed that his studio work was inhibited and reined in, compared to his incendiary live performances.
 Could I put him in a studio setting where he could feel free to just burn like he did in live performances?"

 The result was Super Session, a jam album that spotlighted Bloomfield's guitar skills on one side.
 Bloomfield, who suffered from insomnia, left the sessions after the first day.
 Guitarist Stephen Stills completed the album with Kooper.
 It received excellent reviews and became the best-selling album of Bloomfield's career.
 Its success led to a live sequel, The Live Adventures of Mike Bloomfield and Al Kooper, recorded over three nights at Fillmore West in September 1968.